In This Mark Grant Series:

 The roots of marital discord lie deeper than communication difficulties.
 I am sure Ken and Sue could improve the clarity and accuracy of their concerns to one another, but if done in a context of individualism, no improvement to the marriage will occur.
 By understanding the consequences of the fall, we gain a better context for Ken and Sue’s interactions.
 They are both approaching each other as individuals and are consumed with the individual pursuit of acceptance to reach the far-off land.
 Their paths may have been the same when they first married, but now they are headed in different directions.

 Now Ken and Sue have better defined the problem, and now they can find their gospel gaps, close pockets of unbelief, and work to change.
 Want a Great Marriage?
 Start with Your Heart expands the fictional Ken and Sue case study to break down their behaviors to find the working motives of their hearts and help us better understand our auto-pilot responses to life.
-The forthcoming final article will help address what steps we can take to transform our characters and hence, get our marriages and relationships to a better place.
+The final article, How Conflict Addresses Motives, Leading to Redemptive Solutions, addresses the steps we can take to transform our characters and, hence, get our marriages and relationships to a better place.

 Mark Grant was raised in Columbus, Ohio, and attended Ohio State.
 He married Lesa as he finished his MA in Mechanical Engineering.
 He moved to Los Angeles to work in the Aerospace Industry.
 After 5 years of a difficult marriage, he and Lesa were saved.
 Shortly thereafter, they moved to Portland, Oregon and were blessed with a daughter.
 He currently works for the Navy as a civilian engineer.
 He lives outside Philadelphia.